istio/istio.io/content/en/docs/ops/configuration/traffic-management/network-topologies/index.md

 ### Configuring X-Forwarded-For Headers

 Applications rely on reverse proxies to forward client attributes in a request, such as `X-Forward-For` header.
-However, due to the variety of network topologies Istio can be deployed in, you must set the `numTrustedProxies` to the number of trusted proxies deployed in front of the Istio gateway proxy, so that the client address can be extracted correctly.
+However, due to the variety of network topologies that Istio can be deployed in, you must set the `numTrustedProxies` to the number of trusted proxies deployed in front of the Istio gateway proxy, so that the client address can be extracted correctly.
+This helps the Istio Gateway set the correct value for the `X-Envoy-External-Address` header.

 For example, if you have a cloud based Load Balancer and a reverse proxy in front of your Istio gateway, set `numTrustedProxies` to `2`.